MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 ---
-title: Resolve Azure Boards nesting, displaying, and reordering issues for work items
+title: Resolve Azure Boards nest, display, and reorder issues for work items
 titleSuffix: Azure Boards
 description: Learn how to resolve error messages caused by nesting and reordering issues that occur in Azure Boards.
 ms.custom: "boards-backlogs, seodec18"